- Fly domestically over Iceland to Egilsstaðir

 Day 4: Golden Circle: Gullfoss, Geysir, Thingvellir; Optional Northern Lights Hunt, Stay in Reykjavik

 Beat the larger tour groups with an early start to the Golden Circle route, with stops at Gullfoss falls, Geysir, and Thingvellir National Park where you can hike through the spectacular landscape.
-Spend the evening in Reykjavik and optionally join a Northern Lights Hunt or get a taste for Reykjavik nightlife.
+Spend the evening in Reykjavik and optionally join a Northern Lights Hunt or get a taste of Reykjavik nightlife.

 Driving: 2:45 hr (200 km / 125 mi)